clarus/smart-print/README.md

         (fdsgo (x xdsdg))) in
     y

-To display the `Tuple` with need repetition.
+To display the `Tuple` we need repetition.
 It is possible to cheat using `OCaml.list`:

     let rec pp (e : t) : SmartPrint.t =
       match e with